futuregrid/cloud-metrics/doc/source/manual.rst

 This is a part of separated task which is at: `PDF Report generator <https://github.com/lee212/Report_eucalyptus_on_sierra>`_

-This will be merged into CloudMetrics with a better format.
+This will be merged into CloudMetrics with a better format soon.